dylanjwolff/val-fuzz/notes.md

 i.e. be able to automatically run the fuzzer and get a model for SAT formulas (stretch): replug the model back to a second solver call (stretch): determine why there were so many unsat results

+@TODO 10th May
+add (get-model) to scripts
+do a medium run with the resubstitution why so many unsat